English

 Children are encouraged to read daily at home as part of their home learning.
 Parents and carers are expected to sign children’s reading logs and include comments where appropriate.
 Staff monitor children’s reading logs weekly in classes from Year 2 up to Year 6.

-In Key Stage 2 the class with the highest number of daily readers earns the Reading Trophy for their class which is celebrated in our weekly whole-school assemblies
+In Key Stage 2, the class with the highest number of daily readers at the end of a week, earns the Reading Trophy for their class.This is celebrated in our weekly whole-school assemblies.

-In EYFS and Key Stage 1, the children have a reading challenge to engage with where they earn a book once they have hit their target number of books to read.
+In EYFS and Key Stage 1, the children have a reading challenge to engage with where they earn a book once they have hit their target number of books to read (in multiples of 100).

 We regularly 'benchmark' children's reading ability to ensure that each child has a home reading book that matches their reading ability and enables them to make progress.
 Children are also encouraged to take and additional book, outside of their book band, to share with an adult at home and promote further reading for pleasure.